Impact on Business (GRI3-3)

 109,478

-Number of children and youth received
+Number of children and youth who received education on renewable energy

 Unit: people (cumulative)